Growth Guide: Methods To Calculate & Measure Growth Rate [+Formula]

 As mentioned above, your end and starting values are contingent upon the metric you choose to calculate.
 For example, when calculating market share growth, you would use the current market size and the original market size as your starting and end values.

-Calculating growth rate is one piece of the puzzle.
+Growth rate calculation is one piece of the puzzle.
 Calculating growth rate reveals how your company is trending.
 However, once you know whether growth is declining or increasing, you need to act upon that information.
 If you calculate growth and find that it’s decreasing, you need to strategize how your company can get growth on the right track.

 That’s where ProfitWell comes in.
 Our tool, ProfitWell Retain, helps grow revenue and sales with your existing customers.
 Retain combines subscription expertise with algorithms that leverage millions of data to win back your customers.
 Using Retain lets our team do the heavy lifting to reduce churn, so you can spend more time with your customers and product.